 6b.) ...and in just a few minutes you could be munching on one (or two) of these gorgeous low carb chocolate clusters!

-Whichever recipe variation you decide to go for, homemade keto chocolate is a life-saver when the need for a sweet treat strikes.
+Whichever variation you decide to go for, homemade keto chocolate is a life-saver when the need for a sweet treat strikes.

 Storage